VengaiMani/Walmart-hackathon/README.md

 Walmart Hackathon

-This flutter app recommends products to users based on season and location of users.
+This flutter app recommends products to users based on season and weather conditions.